rranshous/dinosaur-dance/PUBLISHING_GUIDE.md

 ## 🎬 Creating the ZIP File for Upload

-✅ **DONE!** Your ZIP file is ready: `dinosaur-dance-web.zip` (5.0 KB)
+✅ **DONE!** Your ZIP file is ready: `dinosaur-dance-web.zip` (10.9 KB)

-This contains your complete production build and is ready to upload to itch.io!
+This contains your complete production build with all the latest enhancements and is ready to upload to itch.io!

 ## 🎯 Final Publishing Steps